Bionic Flower: a bionically inspired robot flower

 An expanded approach to promoting valuable skills

 Students learn different aspects of STEM with the Bionic Flower - in a digital, creative and interdisciplinary way.
 The Bionic Flower combines bionics and technical education and is thus based on the competencies of the 4Cs: collaboration, communication, critical thinking and creativity to empower learners for the digital world of tomorrow.

 In addition, soft skills such as working in a team are reinforced.

 New in the concept: the maker movement approach

 The maker movement is based on the DIY (do it yourself) culture and the idea of finding new ways and solutions, dealing creatively with materials, and sharing these experiences with others.
 The Bionic Flower takes this approach and combines Maker Education and STEM Education.
 In addition to assembling the Bionic Flower, learners can customize and expand on the Bionic Flower by using 3D printers, other materials, hardware and software.

 Festo Didactic is a leading provider of technical training and further education.
 The product and service portfolio offers customers integrated educational solutions in industrial automation topics.
-The wide range of products and services reaches vocational schools and universities, research centers and industrial customers.
+The wide range of products and services are aimed at vocational schools and universities, research centers and industrial customers.
 Festo Didactic is part of the globally oriented, independent family-owned company Festo with headquarters in Esslingen a.
-N. The 808 employees of Festo Didactic in 61 Festo national companies generated sales of EUR 143 million with 56,000 customers in 2019.
+N. The 760 employees of Festo Didactic in 61 Festo national companies generated sales of EUR 140 million in 2022.